iterative/dvc.org/content/docs/user-guide/data-pipelines/defining-pipelines.md

 ## Parameter dependencies

-A more narrow type of dependency is the parameter (`params` list in `dvc.yaml` stages), or _hyperparameters_ in machine learning.
+A more narrow type of dependency is the parameter (`params` field of `dvc.yaml`), or _hyperparameters_ in machine learning.
 These represent simple values used inside your code to tune data processing, or that affect stage execution in any other way.
 For example, a [random forest classifier] may require a _maximum depth_ value.

 Instead of hard-coding param values, your code can read them from a parameters file. `dvc params` can track any key/value pair inside structured YAML 1.2,